TECHNICAL I ELECTRONIC COMPONENTS

 In the forward direction, when the supply voltage is 0V, there is no forward current.

-When the supply voltage is gradually increased, the current through the diode and voltage across the diode (the voltage required to push current to flow through the diode) gradually increase.
+When the supply voltage is gradually increased, the current through the diode and the voltage across the diode (the voltage required to push current to flow through the diode) gradually increase.

-This very small current flowing below the barrier potential of a diode is called leakage current which is common in diodes since nothing is perfect.
+This very small current flowing below the barrier potential of a diode is called leakage current, which is common in diodes since nothing is perfect.

-When the supply voltage increased such that the voltage across the diode is equal to the barrier potential (0.7V), the current through the diode increases rapidly.
+When the supply voltage is increased such that the voltage across the diode is equal to the barrier potential (0.7V), the current through the diode increases rapidly.

 When the supply voltage continues to be increased, current continues to increase rapidly but the voltage across the diode increases very slightly.

-The slight increase in voltage above 0.7V is due to the resistance of the doped semiconductor materials often referred to as dynamic resistance.
+The slight increase in voltage above 0.7V is due to the resistance of the doped semiconductor materials, often referred to as dynamic resistance.

 In reverse direction, when supply voltage is 0V, there is no reverse current.
-When the reverse voltage is gradually increased, there is only a small reverse current and the voltage across the diode gradually increases.
+When the reverse voltage is gradually increased, there is only a small reverse leakage current and the voltage across the diode gradually increases.

 When the supply voltage is increased such that the voltage across the diode is equal to the breakdown voltage, the current through the diode increases rapidly.